leptonai/examples/advanced/tts/README.md

 With this demo, you will be able to run deepfloyd and get results like follows:

 <audio src="assets/thequickbrownfox.mp3" controls></audio>

+and you can check out more details in the `tts.ipynb` notebook.

 ## Implementation note: mounting a gradio server